ray-project/ray/doc/source/raysgd/v2/architecture.rst

 The executor is an interface which handles execution of distributed training.

 * The executor will handle the creation of an actor group and will be initialized in conjunction with a backend.
-* Worker resources, number of workers, and placement strategy will be passed to the Actor Group.
+* Worker resources, number of workers, and placement strategy will be passed to the Worker Group.

 Backend